-To Dare: The courage needed to do the work, including the courage to carry through to the end and to take all all the consequences which will result.
+To Dare: The courage needed to do the work, including the courage to carry through to the end and to take all the consequences which will result.
 "Where lies your fear, there lies your greatest power."
 Facing the fear, moving cautiously ahead, and determination to go forward in spite of the fear is the greatest courage known.

-To Will: The will is the desire which gives the work it's impetus, without the will, nothing happens.
+To Will: The will is the desire which gives the work its impetus, without the will, nothing happens.
 The desire for the outcome of the magick is one of the main driving forces to make it so.
 If you only want something haphazardly, that is how you will get it.
-Develop faith in your own abilities, for your own self-doubts will destroy your work more certainly than anyone else's can.
-A Witch makes magick manifest because she/he "says so", "As I do will, so mote it be" means it happens because I say it does.
+Develop faith in your own abilities, for your own self-doubts, will destroy your work more certainly than anyone else's can.
+A Witch makes magick manifest because she/he "says so", "As I do will so mote it be" means it happens because I say it does.
 This is my will, a very powerful tool indeed.

-To be Silent: This is the hardest part, especially for newer magi who wish to share their latest working with others.
+To be Silent: This is the hardest part, especially for newer magi who wish to share their latest work with others.
 Never share what you are doing with anyone who may cast aspersions or doubts on your work.
 Remember "power shared is power lost" which is an injunction against loose lips telling all about their latest spell!
 Be careful with whom you share your secrets.
-The burning times may be past, but people are still human after all, and emotions such as fear, or jealousy, or envy can certainly hinder any working.
+The burning times may be passed, but people are still human after all, and emotions such as fear, or jealousy, or envy can certainly hinder any working.
 Remember those who know do not speak and those who speak do not know.

 In studying The Craft I have also come across another version of The Witch's Pyramid which I have included below.
 This version is just as valid as the first and should be used in conjunction with the first to enhance the Witches greater understanding of The Craft